Multi-scale Deep Neural Network (MscaleDNN) for Solving Poisson-Boltzmann Equation in Complex Domains: MscaleDNN structures

 \subsection{Activation function with compact support}

-In order to produce scale separation and identification capability of a MscaleDNN, we borrow the idea of compact mother scaling function in the wavelet theory \cite{daubechies1992ten}, and consider the activation functions with compact support as well.
-Compared with the normal activation function ${\rm ReLU}(x)=\max\{0,x\}$, we found activation functions with compact support are more effective in MscaleDNNs.
+In order to produce scale separation and identification capability of a MscaleDNN, we borrow the idea of compact scaling function in the wavelet theory \cite{daubechies1992ten}, and consider the activation functions with compact support as well.
+Compared with the normal activation function ${\rm ReLU}(x)=\max\{0,x\}$, we will see activation functions with compact support are more effective in MscaleDNNs.
 Two possible activation functions are defined as follows

 and the quadratic B-spline with first continuous derivative